 A mind is a terrible thing to...., Uhhh, I forget

 Right from early childhood, I was a problem child.
 Not really bad, just a problem.
-At thirteen years old, while melting homemade rocket fuel in my aunt's oven there was a "minor" explosion that resulted in the oven door leaving its hinges at a fairly high rate of speed.
+At twelve years old, while melting homemade rocket fuel in my aunt's oven there was a "minor" explosion that resulted in the oven door leaving its hinges at a fairly high rate of speed.
 Debris covered the walls and the two-story house instantly filled with smoke.
 My aunt was not amused.
 I learned from the experience that you don't melt rocket fuel in a gas oven and that my aunt could wield a pretty mean stick.

 Being a child of the sixties, I particularly enjoy 60's rock.
 I also enjoy country, classical music and jazz.
 A lot of today's rock turns me off, especially rap.
 Barf!
-However, having had teenagers in the house, I now understand the pain I must have inflicted on my parents.
+However, having two teenagers in the house, I now understand the pain I must have inflicted on my parents.
 My parents just couldn't understand the Doors, Rolling Stones, Beatles, Jefferson Airplane and Led Zeppelin.
-Well I can't understand my kids’ music either.
+Well I can't understand my son's music either.
 We have come full circle.

 I lived most of my life in Virginia Beach where I would be now but for my job.
 Doesn't work always seem to get in the way of everything?
 I also lived in New York for awhile where I found it far too cold for my taste.
 When I lived there you could still walk through Central Park without a bullet proof vest.
 Ice skating in the park wasn't too bad.
 Unfortunately, there wasn't much else and now you can't even do that.
 I did, however, really enjoy Montauk Point at the tip of Long Island - New York's one saving grace.